 6 Results

-Snow white beach on Saint John.
-At 50 sq km, Saint John is the smallest of the three main US Virgin Islands.
-Approximately 60% of the island is protected as Virgin Islands National Park.
+Snow white beach on Saint John in the Virgin Islands.
+At 50 sq km (19 sq mi), Saint John is the smallest of the three main US Virgin Islands.
 Photo courtesy of the US National Park Service.

-Peace Hill sugar mill ruin.
-The plantation that stood here was actually called Denis Bay.
-Established in 1718, it was one of only five plantations on St. John that employed wind power for the production of sugar cane.
+Peace Hill sugar mill ruin in the Virgin Islands.
+The Denis Bay plantation on this site was established in 1718, and it was one of five plantations on St. John that used wind power to produce sugar.
 Photo courtesy of the US National Park Service/Susanna Pershern.